Identifiability in Dynamic Acyclic Networks with Partial Excitations and Measurements: Appendix

+\item If a vertex $j \in \mathcal{V}$ is excited and not measured, then $|\mathcal{N}_j^-| \leq 1$. \end{enumerate} \end{lemma} \begin{proof} The first statement is proved by contradiction.
+Suppose that two edges incident from $\mathcal{N}_j^-$ to $j$ are included within the same tree $\mathcal{T}$.
+In such a case, we can identify two distinct paths from the root of $\mathcal{T}$ to $j$ in $\mathcal{T}$.
+This contradicts the definition of trees, where only one directed path is allowed from the root of a tree to every other vertex in the tree.
+Thus, the edges incident from $\mathcal{N}_j^-$ to $j$ should be included in distinct trees.

+From the definition of tree covering, all edges incident from $j$ to its out-neighbors are included in the same tree.
+Therefore, if $j$ has multiple in-neighbors, then $j$ must be an internal vertex of a tree as well as a leaf of another tree in the tree covering.
+The condition (a) in Theorem~\ref{thm:treecover} requires all the leaves to be measured, and hence $j$ should be measured.

+Note that the third statement is the contrapositive of the second one and hence holds. \end{proof}

-We prove that $\mathcal{M}$ is generically identifiable if condition (1) holds.
+Now we proceed to show the statements of Theorem~\ref{thm:treecover},} and first, we prove that $\mathcal{M}$ is generically identifiable if condition (a) holds.
 Let $\mathcal{G}$ be a composition of disjoint trees $\mathcal{T}_1, \mathcal{T}_2, \cdots, \mathcal{T}_\kappa$, where all the roots are excited, all the leaves are measured, and the rest of vertices are either excited or measured.
 Therefore, all the sources in $\mathcal{G}$ are excited and all the sinks in $\mathcal{G}$ are measured.
-Furthermore, it implies that a vertex has more than one in-neighbor \textit{only if} it is measured.
-To show generic identifiability of $\mathcal{M}$, we consider the graph-based conditions in Corollary~\ref{coro:paths}.
-More specifically, \eqref{eq:rem:path0} is satisfied for every measured vertex in $\mathcal{G}$, while for each excited but unmeasured vertex, there exist a measured vertex set $\mathcal{C}_j$ and excited vertex set $\mathcal{R}_j$ including $j$ such that \eqref{eq:rem:path1} and \eqref{eq:rem:path2} hold.
+Furthermore, {\blue it follows from Lemma~\ref{lem:thmtreecover} that} a vertex has more than one in-neighbor \textit{only if} it is measured.

+To prove generic identifiability of $\mathcal{M}$, {\blue we show that the conditions of this theorem imply the graph-based conditions in Corollary~\ref{coro:paths}.} More specifically, we show that \eqref{eq:rem:path0} is satisfied for every measured vertex in $\mathcal{G}$, while for each excited but unmeasured vertex, there exists a measured vertex set $\mathcal{C}_j$ and excited vertex set $\mathcal{R}_j$ including $j$ such that \eqref{eq:rem:path1} and \eqref{eq:rem:path2} hold.